HakimiX/Documentation/README.md

 ## Introduction

-In this documentation we will establish a system overview and the essentials for the system, and a lead-in to what some of the most fundamental functionality that are present in the system.
+In this documentation we will establish an overview of the Hacker News system and the essentials for the system, and a lead-in to what some of the most fundamental functionality that are present in the system.

 ## System Overview